CZ-NIC/knot/doc/operation.rst

 The states listed above are relevant for :doc:`keymgr<man_keymgr>` operations like generating a key, setting its timers and listing KASP database.

-On the other hand, the key "states" displayed in the server log lines while zone signing are not according to listed above, but just a hint what the key is currently used to (e.g. "public, active" = key is published in the zone and used for signing).
+Note that the key "states" displayed in the server log lines while zone signing are not according to those listed above, but just a hint as to what the key is currently used for (e.g. "public, active" = key is published in the zone and used for signing).

 .. _DNSSEC Key rollovers: